 2.1.1.
 Participants

-A convenience sample of 474 adolescents (283 females; mean age = 15.73 years [SD = 1.31; range 14 to 18 years]) was recruited for this study and completed a battery of questionnaires online.
-Of the total sample, 23% classified themselves as secular, 25.5% classified themselves as traditional, 50.2% classified themselves as religious and 1.3% classified themselves as ultra-orthodox.
+For this study, a series of online questionnaires was completed by a sample of 474 teenagers (283 females; average age = 15.73 years [SD = 1.31; 14-18 years]).
+Out of the total sample, 23% classified themselves as secular, 25.5% classified themselves as traditional, 50.2% classified themselves as religious and 1.3% classified themselves as ultra-orthodox.
 Regarding religious affiliation, a dichotomous variable was created by combining ‘Secular’ and ‘Traditional’ under the variable ‘low religious affiliation’ and ‘Religious’ and ‘Ultra-Orthodox’ as ‘high religious affiliation’.

 2.1.2.
 Self-report measures